swanc12/dailypractice/MISTAKES.md

 2) I used incorrect syntax for 2D Arrays, using grid[i,j] instead of grid[i][j].

 Both were silly mistakes, part of being rusty I suppose.
+I also made a mistake when evaluating the Big O notation for the Skyline problem.
+It would be O(N*M), or O(N^2), where N is the number of "columns" and M is the number of "rows".

 ### October 30th, 2018
 Mistakes during practice: In Java, when writing a regex for a function, you need to escape the backslash in a String.